 - The family is encouraged to follow indicated treatment plan their healthcare provider has given them and nit-pick (regularly for the next two weeks).

-- If future checks reveal an increased number or nits present or it is obvious to the screener that the child’s hair has not been treated, the parent will be contacted by the teacher or FSS for follow-up and support.
+- If future checks reveal an increased number or nits present or it is obvious to the screener that the child’s hair has not been treated, the parent will be contacted by the teacher or Family Advocate for follow-up and support.